sjoerdk/dicomtrolley/README.md

 ### Add your code
 Make your code contributions.
 Make sure document and add tests for new features.
-To automatically publish to pypi, increment the version number.
+To automatically publish to pypi, increment the version number and push to master.
 See below.

 ### Lint your code
 * Run all tests